sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 Navigate your terminal to your home directory(the directory named after your UCSD username) using ```cd```.
 Type ```mkdir software``` and press enter.
 Type ```ls``` to see the changes you have made.
 The reason for a software folder is to keep your software in it, oddly enough.
 Usually, you would place executables in the /bin system folder, but you are not the admin so you cannot access that folder :( .
 This is often the case when you ssh into a system, so get used to having a dedicated software folder.

 ---

+3 tasks:

+1. Print all of the contents of the downloaded dataset to terminal window ("standard output")
+2. Print how many lines there are in the file
+3. Print how many lines there are in the file **THAT CONTAIN GENETIC DATA** (no headers)